rin67630/ESP-Karajan/Readme.md

-A powerfull collaborative scheduler for Arduinos / ESP modules.
+Karajan is a  powerfull and versatile collaborative scheduler for Arduinos / ESP modules.

 When your ESP-Based project is becoming complex and you have to deal with several concurring tasks like